 Exploring the ‘why, how and what’ of this core analytical technique for oral solid dosage forms.

-In vivo, the disintegration and dissolution of a tablet or capsule is the first step towards therapeutic effect, and control is essential.
+In vivo, the disintegration and dissolution test of a tablet or capsule is the first step towards therapeutic effect, and control is essential.
 Dissolution testing provides critical information to support the realisation of drug release goals, for comparing the performance of different drug substances, for bioequivalence (BE) testing and for product QC.
-In an earlier blog we talked generally about the tests associated with measuring the critical quality attributes (CQAs) of tablets, today it’s all about dissolution testing.
+In an earlier blog we talked generally about the tests associated with measuring the critical quality attributes (CQAs) of tablets, today it’s all about dissolution tests.

 Why do we carry out dissolution testing?